History of the Republic of Turkey: Post-Atatürk era (1938–1945)

-Atatürk's successor after his death on 10 November 1938 was İsmet İnönü.
-He started his term in the office as a respected figure of the Independence War but because of internal fights between power groups and external events like the World War which caused a lack of goods in the country, he lost some of his popularity and support.
+Atatürk's successor after his death on 10 November 1938 was İsmet İnönü. İnönü started his term in office as a respected figure of the Independence War.
+However, because internal fights between power groups and external events like World War II caused a lack of goods in the country, he lost some of his popularity and support.

 In the late 1930s Nazi Germany made a major effort to promote anti-Soviet propaganda in Turkey and exerted economic pressure.
 Britain and France, eager to outmaneuver Germany, negotiated a tripartite treaty in 1939.
 They gave Turkey a line of credit to purchase war materials from the West and a loan to facilitate the purchase of commodities.
 Afraid of threats from Germany and Russia, Turkey maintained neutrality.
 It sold chrome—an important war material—to both sides.
 It was clear by 1944 that Germany would be defeated and the chrome sales to Germany stopped.

 Turkey's goal was to maintain neutrality during the war.
 Ambassadors from the Axis powers and Allies intermingled in Ankara. İnönü signed a non-aggression treaty with Nazi Germany on 18 June 1941, 4 days before the Axis powers invaded the Soviet Union.
-Nationalist magazines Bozrukat and Chinar Altu called for the declaration of war against the Soviet Union and Greece.
-In July 1942, Bozrukat published a map of Greater Turkey, which included Soviet controlled Caucasus and central Asian republics.
+Nationalist magazines Bozkurt and Çınaraltı called for the declaration of war against the Soviet Union and Greece.
+In July 1942, Bozkurt published a map of Greater Turkey, which included Soviet controlled Caucasus and central Asian republics.
 In the summer of 1942, Turkish high command considered war with the Soviet Union almost unavoidable.
 An operation was planned, with Baku being the initial target.

 Turkey traded with both sides and purchased arms from both sides.
 The Allies tried to stop German purchases of chrome (used in making better steel).
 Inflation was high as prices doubled.

 By August 1944, the Axis was clearly losing the war and Turkey broke off relations.
 Only in February 1945, Turkey declared war on Germany and Japan, a symbolic move that allowed Turkey to join the future United Nations.

 On 24 October 1945 Turkey signed the United Nations Charter as one of the fifty-one original members.